A room can have expensive furniture, fresh paint, and good lighting, and still feel completely off.

 2. Visual Weight Distribution

-Every object has visual weight based on size, color, and texture.
+Every object has visual weight determined by its size, color, and texture.
 Heavy pieces should be balanced across the room.

 Dark furniture needs lighter elements nearby to avoid making the space feel too heavy.